kevinkoltz/live_tracker/README.md

 - Black keys are `w` (`Cb4`), `e` (`Db4`), `t` (`Fb4`), `y` (`Gb4`), and `u` (`Ab4`).
 - Octave can be shifted up or down using `z` and `x`, respectively.
 - Select a track (instrument) using the `left` or `right` arrow keys.
+- Press `m` to clear notes in the selected track (while recording).

 ## Font and Sample Credits